syncfusion-content/winui-docs/winui/Calendar-DateRangePicker/Getting-Started.md

 ## Select date range interactively

-You can change the selected date range interactively by selecting from drop down calendar.
+You can change the selected date range interactively by selecting from dropdown calendar.
 You can get the selected date range from the `SelectedRange` property.

 {% tabs %}
 {% highlight xaml %}